edegreef/PUMA-reference-genome/README.md

 # Genome annotation [in progress]
 This annotation pipeline uses **[MAKER](https://www.yandell-lab.org/software/maker.html)**, running multiple rounds and using programs such as repeatmasker, exonerate, snap, and augustus.
-All steps are listed below (approximate run time in parentheses) with matching numbers to the script file names in the **annotation** folder. [:file_folder:](https://github.com/edegreef/PUMA-reference-genome/tree/master/annotation) Starting input file is the genome fasta (_my genome is 1.14 GB_).
+All steps are listed below (approximate run time in parentheses) with matching numbers to the script file names in the **annotation** folder. [:file_folder:](https://github.com/edegreef/PUMA-reference-genome/tree/master/annotation) Starting input file is the genome fasta.

-1. Prepare input files for running the first round of MAKER, including optionally splitting genome file into multiple chunks (to save time), downloading model data from [ensembl](http://ensembl.org/), and preparing maker_opts.ctl file (_run time a few minutes_)
+1. Prepare input files for running the first round of MAKER, including optionally splitting genome file into multiple chunks (to save time), downloading model data from [ensembl](http://ensembl.org/), and obtaining maker control files
+2. First round of MAKER (_run time ~2 days - with 5 genome chunks running simultaneously (total 1.14GB)_)
+     1. Corresponding maker_opts.ctl file with adjusted parameters (running RepeatMasker with aves option, Exonerate to build model based on protein evidence, and other parameter changes such as min contig length, #cpus)
+     2. Job script file largely based off from [TAMU's GCATemplates](https://github.tamu.edu/), creating a temporary directory for the large number of files MAKER will create.
+I ran 5 of these scripts, adjusted for each genome chunk (that I created in Step1)